fluent-ci-templates/go-pipeline/README.md

 ## 🧪 Advanced Usage

-This package also provides a ready-to-use pipeline for [Dagger](https://dagger.io/), just run the following command on your Deno project:
+This package also provides a ready-to-use pipeline for [Dagger](https://dagger.io/), just run the following command on your Go project:

 ```sh
 dagger run deno run -A https://deno.land/x/go_pipeline/ci.ts